oceanprotocol/aquarius/README.md

     "0" to disable
     "1" to enable

 # Start a HTTP server inside the events monitor.
 This is usefull for K8 live probing.
-You must simply access the root endpoint.
-IE: http://172.0.0.1:8001 which will respond with 200 OK if the events thread is up.
+You must simply access the root endpoint on port 5001.
+IE: http://172.0.0.1:5001 which will respond with 200 OK if the events thread is up.
 Otherwise, there will be no response
 EVENTS_HTTP
   accepted values:
     "1" to enable